Our modular project offers space to live, work, and relax–without breaking the bank

 A "Slat Rack" (here, holding towels) by Wallter doubles as exterior art.

-The deck of the Modern Cottage Idea House is made from a composite material by TimberTech which requires no painting, staining,
+The deck of the Modern Cottage Idea House is made from a composite material by TimberTech which requires no painting, staining, or sealing.

 We used it as a platform for a lounge area off an outdoor kitchen.

 Living-area space savers include a CB2 Flex sofa that converts to a full-size bed as well as floor pillows made of sturdy Sunbrella fabric that can be used indoors and out.